Are you a foreign national who would like to invest a large amount of money in the U.S.?

 What are the requirements?

-In the case of a group of investors applying for green card, each investor must separately invest $1 million and be responsible for creating 10 new jobs within the company.
+- In the case of a group of investors applying for green cards, each investor must separately invest $1 million and be responsible for creating 10 new jobs within the company.

 Can I bring my spouse and children to the U.S.?